Economy of Saudi Arabia: Diversification and the development plans

+All the Saudi government's five-year plan since 1970 have called for diversifying the economy beyond oil, but with marginal success.

 The government has sought to allocate its petroleum income to transform its relatively undeveloped, oil-based economy into a modern industrial state, while maintaining the kingdom's traditional Islamic values and customs.
 Although economic planners have not achieved all their goals, the economy has progressed rapidly.
 Oil wealth has increased the standard of living of most Saudis.
 However, significant population growth has strained the government's ability to finance further improvements in the country's standard of living.
 Heavy dependence on petroleum revenue continues, but industry and agriculture now account for a larger share of economic activity.
 The mismatch between the job skills of Saudi graduates and the needs of the private job market at all levels remains the principal obstacle to economic diversification and development; about 4.6 million non-Saudis are employed in the economy.

 Saudi Arabia first began to diversify its economy to reduce dependency on oil in the 1970s as part of its first five-year development plan.
 Basic petrochemical industries using petroleum byproducts as feedstock were developed.
 The fishing villages of al-Jubail on the Persian Gulf and Yanbu on the Red Sea were developed.
 However, their effect on Saudi Arabia's economic fortunes has been small.

 Saudi Arabia's first two development plans, covering the 1970s, emphasized infrastructure.
 The results were impressive—the total length of paved highways tripled, power generation increased by a factor of 28, and the capacity of the seaports grew by a factor of 10.
 For the third plan (1980–85), the emphasis changed.
 Spending on infrastructure declined, shifting instead to education, health, and social services.
 The share for diversifying and expanding productive sectors of the economy (primary industry) did not rise as planned, but the two industrial cities of Jubail and Yanbu—which were built around the use of the country's oil and gas to produce steel, petrochemicals, fertilizer, and refined oil products—were largely completed.

 In the fourth plan (1985–90), the country's basic infrastructure was viewed as largely complete, but education and training remained areas of concern.
 Private enterprise was encouraged, and foreign investment in the form of joint ventures with Saudi public and private companies was welcomed.
 The private sector became more important, rising to 70% of non-oil GDP by 1987.
 While still concentrated in trade and commerce, private investment increased in industry, agriculture, banking, and construction companies.
 These private investments were supported by generous government financing and incentive programs.
 The objective was for the private sector to have 70% to 90% ownership in most joint venture enterprises.